Updated July 21, 2023

 - What is the trend in the market the company can take advantage of?

-- What steps does the company need to take to convert the strength into opportunities?
+- What steps must the company take to convert the strength into opportunities?

 - What are the threats that could affect the company?